KunYuChang/phpiggy/README.md

 ## php What are sessions?

 Sessions are feature for storing data longer than a single request.
 They are destroyed after a user closes a browser.

+## Flash Message

+Flashing is a concept in programming where data is deleted after a single request.